 © Mihai Stetcu/Red Bull Content Pool

-• Number of Winter Olympic medals: 2 (1 Gold, 1 Silver)
+• Winter Olympic medals: 2 (1 Gold, 1 Silver)

-• World Championships: 2
+• Overall World Cup titles: 2

 Ryōyū Kobayashi recently broke the record for the longest ski jump in history, launching himself from a specially-created natural kicker in Iceland on April 24.
-The Japanese superstar soared through the air for around ten seconds before landing an incredible 291m from the launch point, shattering the ski flying and ski jump world record by 37.5m in the process.
+The Japanese superstar soared through the air for around 10 seconds before landing an incredible 291m from the launch point, shattering the ski flying and ski jump world record by 37.5m in the process.

 In terms of victories, his most impressive accomplishments include winning the Four Hills Tournament on three occasions and topping the Ski Jumping World Cup rankings during the 2018/19 season.